curvenote/notebooks-in-publishing/README.md

 :::

-At _Notebooks Now!_, we looked at the academic publishing workflows around notebooks as a number of steps: (1) pre-submission, (2) submission & metadata, (3) editorial & peer review, and (4) production & post production.
+At [_Notebooks Now!_][notebooks-now], we looked at the academic publishing workflows around notebooks as a number of steps: (1) pre-submission, (2) submission & metadata, (3) editorial & peer review, and (4) production & post production.
 Each step of this workflow and how they fit together may be required to change or adapt when considering computational content in notebooks as a core publication artifact.

 ![](images/workflow.png)